German colonization of Valdivia, Osorno, and Llanquihue: Architecture

 Casa Hollstein, an example of German-Chilean architecture in Osorno.

 While Pre-German architecture of southern Chile was already different from that of Central Chile, (Note: For example, large houses in Central Chile were arranged around a central patio, which houses in southern Chile were not.) the arrival of Germans "revolutionized" local architecture, giving it additional peculiarities.
 The introduction of German architecture elements into the local wooden architecture was possible due to the arrival of carpenters among the immigrants.
 The Germans introduced large dimension glass and developed industrial wallpaper.
 The German legacy is also reflected in the widespread use of stabilizing diagonals in the timber frame of houses.

 With the Germans the interior walls of larger houses begun to be made of timber.
 The architecture of houses did however retained much of their earlier features, such as being compact with rectangular or square floor plans.
 Their patio disposition was also retained.

 Cuisine

 Crudos and beer at Café Haussmann in downtown Valdivia.

+In Puerto Varas you will find typical German dishes such as kuchen (fruit pie), apple strudel, apfelstrudel (apple pie) and sauerkraut (sauerkraut), among others.
+In addition, there is the opportunity to try German craft beer.